1958 Jaguar XK-150 3.4 FHC

 |Other 1:||Body Number: J8089|

 This XK-150 features a matching numbers engine, and has been professionally restored by Jaguar Professionals.
 The transmission has been upgraded to a 4-speed to enhance your driving pleasure.
 The Coupe has been driven sparingly since it's restoration, and features fog lights, dual exhaust, 2 SU carbs with a beautiful biscuit interior and is ready to show drive, or add to a collection as a good investment.
-Recently the FHC has received is scheduled for a full service and detail by Classic Showcase.
+The FHC has received a full service and detail by Classic Showcase.
 This is a great classic Jaguar model for drivers larger in stature, with plenty of legroom available.

 Production of the Jaguar XK-150 began in the spring of 1957 and would become the last of the tradition 1950s Jaguars.
 Although similar in appearance to the XKE cars it was replaced, it was certainly a different machine.
 It retained the same basic chassis, engine, and Moss four-speed gearbox, but its outward appearance was different and wider and there was more interior room for the occupants.
 Four inches were added to the center of the body making the extra width possible.
 A one-piece wraparound windscreen improved visibility.
 The radiator grille was changed slightly.
 The biggest improvement to the vehicle’s performance was the addition of Dunlop disc brakes on all four corners of the car.
 The XK-150 produced the same amount of horsepower as the XK140, so their performance was identical in terms of speed.
 The SE option added a modified cylinder head and larger exhaust valves which increased the standard 190 hp to 210.
 In 1958 the Model S was introduced which raised the vehicles performance even further.
 With the help of three two-inch SU HD8 carburetors, a Weslake-developed cylinder head, and high compression pistons, horsepower rose to an impressive 250 brining the zero-to-sixty time in just over seven seconds.
 All the XK-150s were offered with an optional Borg-Warner automatic gearbox and a choice of either steel or wire wheels.
 On the S Model, a limited-slip differential could be ordered as optional equipment.
 There were 2265 examples of the XK-150 Roadster produced with only 888 being the highly-sought after Model S.